San Francisco United Democratic Club

 Section 3.
 Voting

-- Voting Members shall able to vote in officer elections, for endorsements, and to amend Bylaws both in person and via electronic absentee in accordance with the Policy and Procedures Manual.
+- Voting Members shall be able to vote in officer elections, for endorsements, and to amend these Bylaws.

 ARTICLE III.
 OFFICERS